 - (a) Creditors lend money to companies with the expectation that they will be repaid at a specified point in time in the future.
 If a company is generating cash from operations in excess of its investing needs, it is more likely that it will be able to repay its creditors.
 Not only did Xerox actually have negative cash from operations, but all of the cash it received in order to meet its cash deficiency was from issuing new debt.
 Both of these facts would be of concern to the company's creditors, since it would suggest it will be less likely to be able to repay its debts. - (b) As a stockholder you are interested in the long-term performance of a company and how that translates into its stock price.
 Often during the early years of a company's life its cash provided by operations is not sufficient to meet its investment needs, so the company will have to get cash from outside sources.
-However, in the case of Xerox, the company has operated for many years and has a well established name brand.
+However, in the case of Xerox, the company has operated for many years and has a wellestablished name brand.
 The negative cash from operations might suggest operating deficiencies. - (c) The statement of cash flows reports information on a cash basis.
 An investor cannot get the complete story on the company's performance and financial position without looking at the income statement and balance sheet.
 Also, investors would want to look at more than one year's worth of data.
 The current year might not be representative of past or future years. - (d) Xerox is a well known company.
 It has a past record of paying dividends.
 Its management probably decided to continue to pay a dividend to demonstrate confidence in the company's future.
 They may have felt that by not paying the dividend for the year they would send a negative message to investors.
 However, by choosing to pay a cash dividend the company obviously weakened its cash position, and decreased its ability to repay its debts.

 Answers to this question will differ depending on the companies chosen by the student, and the year.
-We provide the following solution for Tootsie Roll for the year ended December 31, 2009.
+We provide the following solution for Tootsie Roll for the year ended December 31, 2011.

-- (a) You must read the description of "ttm" to see the period that net income and sales were measured over.
-During the year ended December 31, 2009, Tootsie Roll reported net income of \$53.5 million. - (b) During the year ended December 31, 2009, Tootsie Roll reported sales of \$499.3 million. - (c) The "Industry" label on the left side of the Profile site tells us that Tootsie Roll is in the Confectioners industry. - (d) Companies also in this industry would include Hershey Foods Corp., Cosan Ltd., Paradise Inc., Imperial Sugar Co., and Rocky Mountain Chocolate Factory Inc. - (e) We chose Imperial Sugar Co.
-During the year ended September 30, 2009, Imperial reported sales of \$522.6 million and net loss of \$23.2 million.
+- (a) During the year ended December 31, 2011, Tootsie Roll reported net income of \$43.9 million. - (b) During the year ended December 31, 2011, Tootsie Roll reported sales of \$532.5 million. - (c) The "Industry" label on the left side of the Profile site tells us that Tootsie Roll is in the Confectioners industry. - (d) Companies also in this industry would include The Hershey Company, Cosan Ltd., Paradise Inc., Imperial Sugar Co., and Rocky Mountain Chocolate Factory Inc. - (e) We chose Imperial Sugar Co.
+During the year ended September 30, 2011, Imperial reported sales of \$848.0 million and net loss of \$53.4 million.